-Over the past year Thames Gateway Tramlink have been running an online survey via our website, attracting comments via social network groups and local press.
+During 2020 Thames Gateway Tramlink conducted an online survey via this website, attracting comments via social networks, community groups and local press.

-The images below reflect the overall feedback to date for the questions we could chart.
+The images below reflect the overall feedback for the questions we could chart.
 We also asked your opinion of the network proposal within free form text response.
-A sample of these can be found at the bottom of this page.
+A sample of these comments can be found at the bottom of this page.

 An outstanding majority of comments were positive of the network / tram proposal, especially for the river crossing part of the project.

 It was very clear from your comments, you understood the benefit of having an additional ‘resilient’ way to cross the river without having to use the M25 or Dartford Crossing.

 A high number of comments received were related to ticketing and being able to use a combined ‘tap in / tap out’ service like what TfL operate.